 Presbyopia is a condition that typically becomes noticeable for most people around age 45.
 In children and young adults, the lens inside the eye can easily focus on distant and near objects.
 With age, the lens loses its ability to focus adequately.
 Patients with presbyopia can now experience clear vision near, far and everywhere in between with multifocal contact lenses that stay moist and comfortable all day long.
 Some multifocal lenses even have an extended wear option for those who require overnight wear.
 Besides contact lenses, presbyopia can be dealt with in a number of ways including glasses, monovision laser vision correction, and special implant lenses.

 Do you replace your contact lenses every day?
 Or do you do it at some point each month?
+Daily disposable options last for 1 day.
 Your replacement schedule is the length of time your contacts can be worn before they need to be replaced with new lenses (taking them out at night is a given unless you have “extended wear” contacts).
 Remember, to help keep your eyes healthy and your lenses problem-free, follow your contact lens replacement schedule unless your doctor gives you more specific instructions.

 There are now 2-Week or Monthly extended wear options for those who prefer not to replace their contact lenses every day.
 Extended wear contacts fit the way you live and make it easier for you to follow the replacement schedule recommended by your eye doctor.

-Discover Vision can customize a contact lens solution that suits your lifestyle.
-Call 816.478.1230 to schedule an appointment in Missouri or Kansas or click here to schedule online.
+Whether you’re buying contact lenses online or you’re interested in learning about our selection, we’re here to help!
+Discover Vision can customize a contact lens solution that fits your lifestyle.
+Call 816.330.2784 to schedule an appointment in Missouri or Kansas or click here to schedule online.
 If you’d like to order your contact lenses, click here.